Magomed Tankayev: World War II service

 Magomed Tankayev was trained at an infantry officers' course in Krasnodar before the war.
 He was commissioned as a junior officer on 16 June 1941 and joined the front lines soon after the German attack on the Soviet Union.
 He fought at the Battle of Smolensk, commanded a company of soldiers of the Kalinin Front, and served with the 302nd Rifle Division of the 51st Army at the Battle of Stalingrad.

 Tankayev assumed command of the 823rd Rifle Regiment in February 1943 and led this regiment during the fighting in the Donbas and Left-Bank regions of Ukraine in 1943, the Korsun-Shevchenkovsky Offensive in Ukraine in early 1944, and the Lvov-Sandomierz Operation in western Ukraine and eastern Poland during the summer of 1944.
-Tankayev was subsequently named commander of the 460th Rifle Regiment within Major-General Fyodor Krasavin's 100th Rifle Division, which fought as part of Colonel-General Pavel Kurochkin's 60th Army of the 1st Ukrainian Front for the remainder of the war.
+Tankayev was subsequently named commander of the 460th Rifle Regiment within Major-General Fyodor Krasavin's 100th Rifle Divisionwhich fought as part of Colonel-General Pavel Kurochkin's 60th Army of the 1st Ukrainian Front for the remainder of the war.

 In January 1945, Krasavin's 100th Rifle Division assisted the 322nd Rifle Division in crushing the German troops in the Oświęcim area in order to enter the Auschwitz concentration camp, whose horrors Tankayev witnessed at the time of the liberation.
 The regiment went on to fight at the Battle of Prague in the spring of 1945.

 Magodem Tankayev was in Prague at the time of the victory over Nazi Germany in May 1945.
 His brother Gitinomagomed had been killed at the end of the Battle of Berlin in April 1945.